 4. While DNA companies have been very helpful in aiding me and many other people for the search of our ancestors, they should improve their database since it could be the case that genetic markers specific to certain (ethnic) groups remain undocumented.

 5. How do ethnicity, culture, and nationality intertwine?
 What is the nature of the relationship between these three?

-6. While varieties in looks, cultures, names, nationalities, languages, exist, we are all Homo sapiens at the end of the day.
+6. While varieties in physical appearance, cultures, names, nationalities, languages exist, we are all Homo sapiens at the end of the day.

 The DNA ancestry test was the start of our long-term plan of retracing our ancestors´ steps.